xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/new_lesson.md

 {% include qanda question='Based on the iterations you recorded, how does this condition number roughly scale with respect to the number of unknowns?' answer='The condition number is proportional to the number of unknowns.' %}

-#### Extra assignment

-If you have time, you can compare these scaling results to the case when no preconditioner is used.
-You should increase the "Maximum Iterations" parameter of the CG solve to at least 500 for this, so that the solver actually converges.

-What you should observe is that the preconditioner significantly cuts down on the number of iterations, but that the scaling of the solver remains the same.

 ---

 ### Set 3 - Krylov solver, multigrid preconditioner